Donate

 A single nuclear warhead could kill hundreds of thousands of people, with lasting and devastating humanitarian and environmental consequences.
 Detonating just 1 nuclear weapon alone over New York would cause an estimated 583,160 fatalities.

-Combined, Russia, the United States, the United Kingdom, France, China, India, Pakistan, Israel and North Korea possess over 12,000 nuclear weapons, most of which are many times more powerful than the nuclear weapon dropped on Hiroshima.
-Thirty-two other states are also part of the problem, with 6 nations hosting nuclear weapons, and a further 28 endorsing their use.
+Combined, China, France, India, Israel, North Korea, Pakistan, Russia, United Kingdom and the United States possess over 12,300 nuclear weapons, most of which are many times more powerful than the nuclear weapon dropped on Hiroshima.
+Thirty-two other states are also part of the problem, with six nations hosting nuclear weapons, and a further 28 endorsing their use.

 Tactical nuclear weapons

 A tactical nuclear weapon is any weapon that’s not been classified as “strategic” under US- Russian arms control agreements.
-The Federation of American Scientists currently estimates Russian non-strategic nuclear warheads at 1,912, and approximately 100 U.S. non-strategic warheads deployed in five European countries.
-While these are often framed as “smaller” or “low yield” nuclear weapons, and it’s implied that they would cause less damage, these warheads can have explosive yields up to 300 kilotons, or 20 times that of the bomb that destroyed Hiroshima.
+The Federation of American Scientists currently estimates Russian non-strategic nuclear warheads at 1,912, and U.S. non-strategic warheads at 200, including 100 deployed in five European countries.
+While these are often framed as “smaller” or “low yield” nuclear weapons, these warheads can have explosive yields of up to 300 kilotons, or 20 times that of the bomb that destroyed Hiroshima.

 It’s time to stop the madness.
 Join the movement.

-Belgium, Germany, Italy, the Netherlands and Turkey all host U.S. nuclear weapons.
+Belgium, Germany, Italy, the Netherlands and Türkiye all host U.S. nuclear weapons.
 The United States insists that it maintains operational control of these weapons but their stationing in these countries helps U.S. nuclear war planning.
-In 2023, the president of Belarus, Alexander Lukashenko, announced that his country had started taking delivery of Russian tactical nuclear weapons.
+In 2023, the president of Belarus, Alexander Lukashenko, announced that Belarus is now hosting Russian tactical nuclear weapons.

 Twenty-eight countries (plus the six hosts) also "endorse" the possession and use of nuclear weapons by allowing the potential use of nuclear weapons on their behalf as past of defence alliances, including the North Atlantic Treaty Organisation (NATO) and the Collective Security Treaty Organisation (CSTO).